Donegal, Co. Donegal

 In 1895, Donegal was visited by a "commission" from the British Medical Journal investigating conditions in Irish workhouse infirmaries.
 Their report listed a number of deficiencies including a lack of nursing supervision at night, and the miserable conditions for those in the lunatic wards whose care was in the hands of a pauper.
 Further details are available in the full report.

-After the creation of the Irish Free State in 1920, Donegal workhouse became Donegal District Hospital.
+The worhouse site subsequently became Donegal District Hospital.
 Only the entrance block now survives.

 - Donegal County Record Office, Three Rivers Centre, Lifford, County Donegal.
 Holdings include: Guardians' Minutes (1914-1923); Admission and discharges (1914-1916); Indoor Admission and Discharge Book (1916-1921); etc.